 Browse through the news articles below to learn about the latest at SP3!

 The SP3 team regularly gives guest lectures on the development and applications of SP3 to engineering students of all levels of study.
-Curt Haselton, PhD, PE had the pleasure of speaking to the Spring CE 288 class at Stanford University and helped them familiarize with resilient design.
-The SP3 Team happily provided a complimentary academic license for student use for the 2021 Spring semester of this class so students could implement resilient design in their class projects.
+Curt Haselton, PhD, PE had the pleasure of speaking to the Spring SE 227 class at UC San Diego and helped them familiarize with resilient design.
+The SP3 Team happily provided a complimentary academic license for selected student use for the 2021 Spring semester of this class so students could implement resilient design in their class projects.